meprem/meprem.github.io/about.md

 permalink: /about/
 ---

-C++ Developer working on Alcatel-Lucent Network Management Application Platform(ALMAP) Framework!
+C++ Developer in Alcatel-Lucent Network Management Application Platform(ALMAP) Framework Team.

 ### More Information